Wolfy-ly23/Wolfy-ly23/README.md

 I          ↳ [Text End]
 I
 I        [Text Loaded]
-I        ↳ ["Restarted 2 Times"]
+I        ↳ ["Restarted 3 Times"]
 I          ↳ [Text End]
 I
 I
 I
 I       [Text Loaded]
-I        ↳ ["VR is a way for me to Escape the World, it is not recommended though"] I          ↳ [Text End]
+I        ↳ ["VR is a way for some to Escape the World, it is not recommended though"] I          ↳ [Text End]
 I
 I